KarelZe/thesis/references/obsidian/❓ Questions.md

 - How many features does the data set contain?
 Which ones does it ok?
 - How were quote and tick rules implemented e. g. library / custom implementation in python?
 How are the tables generated?
 - What were the greatest challenges writing the draft of the paper?
 - Who would supervise / grade a thesis?
-What is his / her special focus?
+What is his / her special focus e. g., economical inference?
 - Is it ok to start with full thrust at beginning of semester?
 - What should be the focus one?
 Primary focus on improving prediction quality / bridging gap?
 - Are there certain options to put special emphasize on e. g. index options?